ebezjian/Bakery.Solution/README.md

 #### AppSettings:

-After you have the project on your computer you will need to create a file in the root directory of the project called "Bakery.Solution".
+After you have the project on your computer you will need to create a `appsettings.json` file within the sub-directory of the project called Bakery.Solution/`Bakery`.
 Add the following snippet of code to the appsettings.json file:

 ```
 {